-A priority certificate for the application for design registration filed in the first country is, even if such application contains a priority claim, merely a material for considering the effect of the priority claim.
+A "priority certificate, etc." (Patent Act 43(2) [m.m.]
+Design Act 15(1)) for the application for design registration filed in the first country is, even if such application contains a priority claim, merely a material for considering the effect of the priority claim.
 Therefore, the certificate itself does not have any nature or effect equivalent to that of the application for design registration filed in Japan or the drawings attached to the application.
 In accordance with this, a determination on whether or not the amendment changes the gist of the application should be made based only on the statements in the application for design registration filed in Japan and the drawings, etc. attached to the application.